 The Typical Hunt I provide is a (3) day hunt and involves hunting to approx. 11AM.
+Though you should be prepared to stay out all day.
+It is not uncommon for us to meet at 5:00 AM not get back to my office until 10;00PM.
+All depends on what the birds are doing and also the weather.
 The late afternoon I reserve for scouting for the next mornings hunt and roosting at dark.
 If you are new to turkey hunting, would like to expand your knowledge or just want to tag along, I would suggest you do so.
 However, it will make for a full day, I promise!
 Scouting does depend on which property we will be hunting, as some require more time to keep up with the turkey’s comings and goings.
 Depending on the situation, it is possible that an afternoon hunt may develop, you never know.
 Of course, we don’t go to the woods without a gun!

 Consider a “Jake hunt” for your son or daughter:

 The turkey population on one of my hunting properties is such that an opportunity at a young tom is pretty much a sure bet.
 The turkey population on this small ranch is outstanding and abuts a very large, almost un-hunted tract of land that is some of the best turkey country around, bar none!
 This small tract is comprised of pasture and open hardwood hammock, has excellent access and is a relatively easy hunt.

 The rate for a Youth Jake hunt is $975.

 (Note; if a mature gobbler is taken on this hunt is will be considered a Standard (3) day hunt….$1,495.00)